(serves 6-8 )

 - Miso (2t)

 - Start by making your stock.
 Into 5 cups of boiling water, add your ox tail, 4 bay leaves, 4 cloves of garlic, 1T thyme.
-Add 2 oxo cubes as well, but mash these in a bowl with a bit of hot soup first to ensure they dissolve.
+Mash 2 oxo cubes in a bowl with a bit of hot soup first and add this to the stock as well.

-- While the stock is boiling, slice your onions into rings.
-Using a heavy non stick pan, fry the onions in a quater block of butter under low heat for about forty minutes.
-The onions will caramelize into a golden brown.
+- Slice your 4 onions into 1/4 inch rings.
+Using a heavy non stick pan, stir-fry the onions in a quater block of butter under low heat for about 45 minutes.
+The onion rings will slowly caramelize into a deep yellow colour and shrink to one quarter of their original volume.
+A sign that your onions are done is when they stop whistling. (you can do part 2 and 3 concurrently)

-- Deglaze the pan with some of the stock and then empty the pan’s contents into your stock pot.
+- Strain the solids from the stock.
+Ladle some beef stock into the pan and then empty the pan’s contents back into your stock pot.

-- Simmer for a further hour (you’ll need to stir occasionally as it sticks to the bottom) and then season with a generous amount of black pepper, 2T (or more) of port and add additional salt to taste.
+- Simmer for a further half hour (you’ll need to stir occasionally as it sticks to the bottom) to bring out the full flavour of the onions.

 - For best results, allow to cool and reheat before serving.